 2. Take A Deep Breath

 Learn to notice how you breathe.
 Most of us breathe in a shallow manner, from our chest, and too quickly.
-Deep breathing involves breathing through your nose slowly, from deep inside your belly and letting your abdomen expand completely.
-Breathe out through your mouth or your nose, and notice how a full oxygen exchange can help you feel less stressed and more calm.12 Supplement this with deep breathing exercises such as pranayama so you breathe right and tank up on oxygen.
+Deep breathing involves breathing through your nose slowly, from deep inside your belly, and letting your abdomen expand completely.
+Breathe out through your mouth or your nose, and notice how a full oxygen exchange can help you feel less stressed and more calm.3 Supplement this with deep breathing exercises such as pranayama so you breathe right and tank up on oxygen.
 Which brings us to point 3!

 3. Exercise And Practice Yoga

-There are neurochemical reasons for why exercise helps lift your spirits and relieve stress.
-Exercise naturally lowers your body’s stress hormones – cortisol and adrenaline, while also releasing the feel-good hormone – endorphins which elevate your mood, help you decompress, and feel energized and calm.
-And if you don’t have the time to hit the gym every day in your already packed schedule, fret not.
-Even a 20-minute stroll can help lower your stress levels, say experts.13
+Yes, we know, you can barely make time to exercise.
+But nothing can help you blow off some serious steam like exercise.
+Exercise naturally lowers your body’s stress hormones – cortisol and adrenaline.
+It simultaneously releases the feel-good hormones, endorphins, which elevate your mood, help you decompress, and feel energized and calm.
+And even if you can’t hit the gym every day, even a 20-minute stroll can help lower your stress levels.4

 4. Practice Meditation And Mindfulness

-Although high-stress situations can drive us to eat comfort foods like mac and cheese, ice cream, pizza etc., these are usually the worst foods you can eat when you’re feeling stressed.
+Although high-stress situations can drive us to eat comfort foods like mac and cheese, ice cream, or pizza, these are usually the worst foods you can eat when you’re feeling stressed.
 They’ll make you feel even more sluggish and lethargic, not to mention the damage they cause to your arteries and all the inches they’ll add to your waistline.

 6. Listen To Relaxing Music